mtargonski/boneIO-docusaurus/hardware/index.md

 ## Board labels

-Below are labels which you can print and attach on your boneIO case.
+Below are printable labels, that you can attach on your boneIO case.

 ### v0.2 v0.3